Betting on horse racing: Hong Kong

 Hong Kong generates the largest horse racing revenue in the world and is home to some of the largest horse betting circles including the Hong Kong Jockey Club founded in 1884.
 In 2009, Hong Kong generated an average US$12.7 million in gambling turnover per race 6 times larger than its closest rival France at US$2 million while the United States only generated $250,000.
 Betting on horse racing is ingrained in local culture and is seen as an investment.

-During the 2014-2015 racing season the Hong Kong Jockey Club gained per race about HK$138.8 million (US$17.86 million), which is more than any other track worldwide.
+During the 2014–2015 racing season the Hong Kong Jockey Club gained per race about HK$138.8 million (US$17.86 million), which is more than any other track worldwide.
 The revenue the club generate from various wagers makes it the largest taxpayer for the government.
-Hong Kong Jockey Club broke its own record during the 2016-2017 season with a turnover of HK$216.5 billion and paid the government HK$21.7 billion in duty and profits tax, an all-time high.
+Hong Kong Jockey Club broke its own record during the 2016–2017 season with a turnover of HK$216.5 billion and paid the government HK$21.7 billion in duty and profits tax, an all-time high.

 Australia

 A government survey in 2015 found that nearly one million Australians (5.6% of Australian adults) gambled on dog or horse racing in Australia.
 Most were men aged between 30 and 64 who had a typical yearly expenditure of $1,300 on race betting.
 Nationally, typical annual race-betting expenditure amounted to roughly $1.27 billion.

 Horse race betting in New South Wales (NSW) is conducted by bookmakers (at race meetings and via telephone) and Tabcorp (tote betting at racecourses and through various retail outlets including the internet).
-In 2014 it was estimated that $300 million alone was bet on Australia’s most famous race - the Melbourne Cup.
+In 2014 it was estimated that $300 million alone was bet on Australia's most famous race - the Melbourne Cup.

 United Kingdom

 Horse race betting is wide and varied in the UK.
-Unlike most other countries, the pari-mutual market in the UK is small compared to fixed odds wagering, accounting for only about 5% of the total betting turnover.
+Unlike in most other countries where betting exists, the pari-mutual market in the UK is small compared to fixed odds wagering, accounting for only about 5% of the total betting turnover.
 Between April 2017 and March 2018, off-course horse racing betting turnover in Great Britain amounted to £4.3 billion.
 The majority of the money wagered on horse racing in the UK is with bookmakers, either in betting shops or online.
 In 2018, there were 8,500 betting shops in Great Britain.
-This figure is expected to decrease significantly in 2019 when government restrictions on Fixed Odds Betting Terminals (FOBT’s) comes into force.
+This figure is expected to decrease significantly in 2019 when government restrictions on Fixed Odds Betting Terminals (FOBTs) comes into force.